-The national government during the Aquino administration helped in the construction of Pope Francis Village (PFV).
-The site development of PFV was improved by the Department of Public Works and Highways (DPWH) and Philippine Army.
-The Department of Social Work and Development (DSWD) and National Housing Authority (NHA) contributed for housing construction.
-Moreover, the Sangguniang Bayan and the city government of Tacloban fast tracked the release of the certificate and building permits.
-Technical Education and Skills Development Authority (TESDA) led the training for the construction team composed of the volunteer workers who spent 800 hours of sweat equity.
+DPWH and Philippine Army provided resources for the site development works in PFV.
+The Department of Social Work and Development (DSWD) and National Housing Authority (NHA) contributed funds for house construction.
+The city government of Tacloban expedited the release of required certificates and building permits.
+The Technical Education and Skills Development Authority (TESDA) led the training for the construction team composed of the volunteer workers who spent 800 hours of sweat equity.

-The Duterte government supported the electrification of PFV and other non-government housing programs in Tacloban City from National Housing Authority (NHA) funds through the Inter-agency Task Force (IATF).
-In 2020, the fund was downloaded to Leyte Electric Company (LEYECO) and prioritized the 54 model units of PVF for electrification.
-Eventually, before 2021 ended, LEYECO provided electricity to all PFV households who were able to complete their requirements.
+The NHA provided funds to Leyte Electric Company (LEYECO) for the electrification of at least 54 model units in PVF.
+Before 2021 ended, LEYECO was able to provide electricity to all PFV households after complying with the cooperative’s requirements.

 What international, regional and national policies and legal approaches are necessary to protect current and future generations and achieve intergenerational justice for particularly for individuals and communities, from the adverse impacts of climate change?

-Humanitarian response can be effectively done with a community organizing lens to come up with an efficient, appropriate and timely response according to the people’s needs.
-With UPA’s experience in community organizing in Tacloban during times of disaster we saw the lasting impact of increasing the capacity of these vulnerable communities to mitigate future loss and damages to lives and properties.
-When the people are informed and their capacity as individuals and groups have been increased, they will no longer wait for the government to find solutions to their problems.
-Such as when UPA started serving hot meals to the children going to school, the mothers realized that their sources of vegetables within their city are scarce.
-Thus, they found a solution on doing vegetable gardening on the empty lots of resorts whose operation has stopped.
-They talked to the owners and asked them to temporarily plant vegetables in their lots.
-This eventually resolved their scarcity for vegetables and the surplus harvest were also given out to their neighbors while some were sold for an additional income.
+Humanitarian response can be effectively done with a community organizing lens to come up with an efficient, appropriate, and timely response to the people’s needs.
+With UPA’s experience in community organizing in Tacloban during times of disaster, it saw the lasting impact of increasing the capacity of vulnerable communities to mitigate future loss and damages to lives and properties.
+If people are informed and their capacity as individuals and groups is increased, then they no longer have to wait for the government to solve their problems.
+When UPA started serving hot meals to the children going to school, the mothers realized that their sources of vegetables within their city were scarce.
+This prompted them to start vegetable gardening on the empty lots of private resorts whose operations had stopped.
+They talked to the owners and asked them to temporarily plant vegetables on their lots.
+This eventually improved their supply of vegetables and the surplus harvest was given to their neighbors while some were sold for additional income.

-In October 2013, when UPA saw that the mothers had started to generate income from their vegetable gardening and the fishermen were back to their fishing activities, we started teaching them financial literacy and community savings.
-They saved not just for their personal savings but also for their emergency fund that can be communally shared with other savings members.
-Thus, when Typhoon Hagupit happened the savings clusters with emergency funds opted to rent a hotel room and stayed there for the entire duration of the typhoon.
-They had a choice not to go to the cramped evacuation centers.
+In October 2013, as the mothers started earning from their vegetable gardens and the fishers were able to return to the sea, UPA started giving seminars on financial literacy and community savings.
+They community members saved not just for personal purposes but also for their emergency fund that can be shared with other members.
+So when Typhoon Hagupit happened, the savings clusters with emergency funds opted to rent a hotel room and stayed there for the entire duration of the typhoon.
+They had a choice not to go to overcrowded evacuation centers.

-Institutionalize, recognize and fund People’s Plan and its processes and let community-based organizations directly access the climate change funds.
-The Philippine government since 2012 has already enacted Republic Act 10174 or the People’s Survival Fund (PSF) ; however, over time there were only 6 grants approved (see Climate Change Commission).
-This reflects the glaring inefficiency of the Climate Change Commission to burn and disburse their funds despite the Philippines being a disaster-prone country.
-Yearly funds pile up in the same manner that the disaster in the Philippines becomes more frequent and stronger every year as well.
+Institutionalize, recognize, and fund people’s plans and let community-based organizations directly access climate change funds.
+The Philippine government enacted in 2012 Republic Act No. 10174 or the People’s Survival Fund (PSF).
+Since then, however, there were only 6 grants approved (see Climate Change Commission).
+This reflects the glaring inefficiency of the Climate Change Commission to disburse its funds despite the Philippines being a disaster-prone country.